PCR development

 A PCR can serve as the basis for developing an EPD only within its designated validity period.

 A PCR is valid for a pre-determined time period to ensure that it is updated at regular intervals.
-Any interested party may comment on a published PCR during its validity.
+During its validity, any interested party may submit comment(s) on a published PCR by providing feedback to the Secretariat.
+The submission should include the PCR name and registration number in the subject line.
 Such comments may lead to an update during the period of validity, otherwise they should be used as input when the PCR is updated when it is about to expire.

 An expired PCR cannot be used to develop and register a new EPD, or to extend the validity of an already existing EPD.
 The validity of the latest version of a PCR may be extended if an update of an existing PCR has been initiated and accepted by the Secretariat.
-The extension is conducted based onthe General Prorgramme Instructions (GPI).
+The extension is conducted based on the General Prorgramme Instructions (GPI).

 Updates of PCRs are categorised as small, medium, or large.
 When a PCR is updated, it is assigned a new version number, or a new registration number if the scope has been significantly modified.